masterrr/blog/_posts/2020-12-09-assumptions.markdown

 Detailed, comprehensive product's assumption list with every one marked as True consistently as you work on the product is a first stepping stone for the product success.

 In case one has huge assumptions list, create a dependency tree where the parent assumption has children.
-If all children are True, parent automatically flips true.
+If all children are True, parent automatically flips True.
 On the top level, you'll end up with 3–5 root assumptions.